CTRL-F-0rg3/CosinusOS/README.md

 >  **Early Beta Status**
 > Cosinus OS is currently in an early beta phase (`v0.3.x` → `v0.4.x` transitional mapping).
 It is fully bootable and functional, but still under active development.
 Recommended for testing, experimentation, and early adoption.

+## Clarification
+CosinusOS is NOT:
+- a Linux distribution
+- based on the Linux kernel
+- a fork of any existing OS
 ---

 ##  Core Pillars